mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 106 Vilani Pacification Campaign ends.
 The Imperium now rules the whole of Dagudashaag.
 128 Displacement of S'mrii inhabitants of a number worlds in Gushemege D/Dagudashaag A by Makhidkarun colonists creates ill-feeling.
-Formation of pro- Vilani and anti-Vilani factions in S'mrii government.
+Formation of pro-Vilani and anti-Vilani factions in S'mrii government.
 274 Medurma designated sector capital.
 629 Triask ii Kiaskui appointed Duke of Mimu.
 698 Jan Viisarikaa I becomes Sector Duke.

 sector now is it?
 The cluster of Scout bases around Zeda (Dagudashaag 0721), suggested the idea of an